jrcharney/plushes/README.md

 * `wifi.sh` - Make sense of wifi, all in the command line!
 (Currently only WPA Supplcant setups (essid and psk) work.
 But what if you want to connect to something that doesn't use it.)
 * `flu.sh` - Make [lolcat](https://github.com/busyloop/lolcat) use the [toilet](http://caca.zoy.org/wiki/toilet). :3
 * `deli.sh` - Download a file, privately so that it doesn't appear when you type `history`.
+* `bye.sh` - A more mnemonic way to shut down and restart from the command line.

 Things I've been thinking about that I may or may not work on